maxtuno/maxtuno/2021/HARD/README.md

 # VERY HARD AND SMALL INSTANCE FOR ALL MIP SOLVERS

-Testes with gurobi, LP Solve, GLPK
+Tested with gurobi, LP Solve, GLPK

 Guroby Result: